SaikumarBolishetty/kafka-real-time-processing/README.md

-# Kafka Real Time Processing Data Pipeline
+# Real Time Processing Data Pipeline

 ## Overview
 This project implements a real-time streaming data pipeline using Kafka.
 It consists of a producer that sends user login data to a Kafka topic and a consumer that processes the data.